JoinedSenses/SM-Regex-Trigger/README.md

 **Replace:** Replaces matched text with a value.
 `"replace" "with"`
 Will replace the pattern's matches with "with", and check everything again.

+**Relay:** Relays information to the related discord channel `"relay" "1"`
+If enabled and discord api is use, this will allow the plugin to relay messages to discord channels.